 It’s important to treat others as individuals, and never to assume that everyone will feel or react in the same manner.
 We all act and react differently in most ways.
-This is imperative for each of us to fully comprehend, so that we treat people with the ultimate amount of love and respect that we all deserve.
-When exploring a new situation, and when it comes to dating someone new, we should be authentic, be direct, honest, and have pure intentions.
+This is imperative for each of us to fully comprehend so that we treat people with the ultimate amount of love and respect that we all deserve.
+When exploring a new situation, and when it comes to dating someone new, we should be authentic, direct, honest, and have pure intentions.
 We should know what we want in life and in a partner.
 As well, we should care about how we present ourselves, and especially in regards to having poise, and leaving a good impression, rather than leaving someone with a bad taste in their mouth.
-In this article, I wanted to talk about the one thing that many singles should avoid doing, so that they don’t make the other person uncomfortable, but rather, they make them feel more at ease by not doing this.
+In this article, I wanted to share the one big mistake that many singles should avoid making, so that they don’t make the other person uncomfortable, but rather, they make them feel more at ease by not doing this.

 I always talk about the importance of asking good questions early on when dating someone, so that you can find out whether or not you’re the right match for one another, to make sure that you’re on the same page, and that you’re going at the same pace.
 You should want the same things in life as the person you’re dating, and not just right now and in this very moment, but for the long-term.
 You see, you should ultimately want the same things in your future, and especially, if you’re dating someone with marital intentions, and who you see as having long term potential with.
 Having said that, asking good questions, meaning, “the right types of questions,” early on, it’s so important.
 But there’s a big difference between asking the right types of questions, from asking questions that are too deep.